daisuke-awaji/bedrock-engineer-cli/README.md

 - 🧐 Code analysis and improvement suggestions
 - 🚀 Automode for autonomous task completion
 - 🔄 Iteration tracking in automode
+- ☁️ Build and deploy application and infrastructure to AWS Cloud

 TOBE implementation